 Affordable healthcare is a fading dream for many families, who all too often are waking to the nightmare of a sick child or parent whose care they cannot afford.

 Since 2000, health insurance premiums have risen by more than 80%.
-Some 47 million of our fellow Americans are uninsuredand millions more have inadequate coverage.
+Nearly 45 million of our fellow Americans are uninsuredand millions more have inadequate coverage.
 Tragically, 18,000 Americans die every year for lack of health insurance.

-Affordable, quality healthcare for all Americans is not only a moral imperative, but also it is an economic imperative.
+Affordable, quality healthcare for all Americans is not only a moral imperative, it is also an economic imperative.
 Despite Republican hand-wringing about the cost of universal care, it is clear that the cost of doing somethingin lives and dollarspales in comparison to the cost of doing nothing.

 When people go without health coverage, we all pay the price.
 Families who cant afford healthcare try to do without as long as they can, which often leads to expensive emergency room visits.
 The lost productivity from lack of coverage is estimated by the Institute of Medicine at $65 billion to $130 billion per year.